AshleyRoll/PIC32MZPeripherals/README.md

 This is part of a private project, I'm sharing this to allow feedback from the cpplang slack #embedded community

-Note that the compiler is limited C++11 features.
+Note that the compiler is limited to C++11 features.

 I'm no C++ expert and I'm sure I've not avoided all footguns.
 I'm sure others will have different and better ways to achieve this, so I'm keen to get feedback.
-This is working in a commercial product, but there is always opportunity to imporove!
+This is working in a commercial product, but there is always opportunity to improve!

-# Usage
+## Usage

 The basic idea is that we define a type from the templates that specialises based on the the specific instace of a peripheral.
 Then in code we refer to this typedef and call static methods on it.